arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 ![Mosaic name tablet at Cortlandt Street](name_sans_inspo-cortland.jpg)

 “Keeping things circular” may sound like a straightforward task – almost too basic for discussion.
 Just draw some circles, right?
 Actually, it’s not that simple.
 In well-made type, seemingly circular letters are never actually just geometric circles.
 Generally, the letter `O` has to be just a little less wide than tall, and its sides have to be a little thicker than its top and bottom – otherwise, it will look too wide when set in words.
-Further complicating things, letters like `C` and `G` can’t just copy the curvature of the `O`, or they will look comparatively wider.
+Further complicating things, letters like `C` & `G` can’t just copy the curvature of the `O`, or they will look comparatively wider.
 You can start to see these differences if you start rotating fonts and looking at them sideways.
 This is true even in the classics like Futura that designers may think of as “purely geometric.”

 <figure class="main-col">
   <img src="futura-vs-circles.svg" alt="Futura Medium, compared to circles">